20 Highly Effective Exercises for Strengthening Your Lower Back

 Exercise 12: Side Plank

 Side planks strengthen the obliques and deep core muscles, including the lower back.
+Research shows that a strong core is essential for maintaining proper posture.

 1. Start by lying on your side with your elbow directly beneath your shoulder and your legs stacked on top of each other.